 Research perspectives

-The principle of training specificity should be considered when designing future studies and sampling should continue at least 24 h post-exercise to avoid misinterpretation of hs-cTnT elevations.
+The principle of training specificity should be considered when designing future studies and sampling should continue at least 24 h post-exercise to avoid misinterpretation of hs-cTnT elevation.

 Acknowledgements

 We gratefully acknowledge the floorball players for their participation in this study.
 The technical assistance from D. Hecht von Saldern, P. Rehnstrand, S Svensk, J. Smedberg, and T. Medin is appreciated.
 Finally, we thank N. Olofsson for his valuable statistical advice.